Universal credit: Managed migration

 The letter to stakeholders is available via the rightsnet website.

 The draft regulations setting out the managed migration process were consulted on by the Social Security Advisory Committee in July 2018.
 The SSAC report and the Government's response were published in November 2018.
 Some changes were made to the Regulations as a result of SSAC's report.
-The draft regulations were also published in November 2018 and are expected to be debated in Parliament in early January 2019.
-It is likely that these regulations will be withdrawn and replaced with a new set of draft regulations in January 2019 that contain a limit on the number of cases that can be migrated.
+The draft regulations were also published in November 2018 and were expected to be debated in Parliament in early January 2019.
+These regulations were withdrawn and replaced with a new set of draft regulations in January 2019 that contain a limit on the number of cases that can be migrated.
 The regulations were laid before Parliament on 22 July 2019 under negative procedure so were not debated.

 Some people will not be moved across to UC because they are not entitled to UC - for example, where both claimants have reached state pension credit qualifying age.
 It is not yet known what will happen to pensioners in this situation or anyone else who won't qualify for UC.